a3-audio/a3-system/doc/development/moc.md

 # A³ Motion Developement
 A³ Motion backend runs on ArchlinuxARM on a Raspberry 3b.
 As Microcontroller we're using Teensy 4.1.

+## UI
+A³ Motion UI is the most potential and complex part to develop.
+It is in a different repository (see [[Ambijockey/doc/configuration/moc]]).

 ## Raspberry
 Connected to:
 - A³ Core (lan)